 Pay Student Loans on Time

 If you have student debt, the monthly loan payments will appear on your credit report.
 Making on-time payments will improve your credit score and help you qualify for better loans in the future.
 Of course, you shouldn’t incur student loans just for your credit score, but many students take out student loans to afford a college education.
-It’s important to stay on top of your student loans since late payments will hurt your credit score.
+Staying on top of your student loans is essential since late payments will hurt your credit score.

 Best Secured Credit Cards If You Are Getting Started